-2nd Offense: Out of school suspension up to five (5) days and parent conference prior to the student returning to school.
+2nd Offense: Out of school suspension up to five (5) days and parent conference prior to the student returning to school, restitution and possible police contact.

 3rd Offense: Out of school for ten (10) days, police may be notified and a parent conference prior to the student returning to school.